Can Diclofenac Affect Your Heart?

 Heat and Cold Therapy

-For acute pain or injury, the use of heat or cold is also one of the best options for non-pharmacological treatment.
+For acute pain or injury, heat or cold is one of the best non-pharmacological options.

-Cold therapy (ice packs) should be applied in the primary stage of an injury to minimize inflammation and swelling while heat therapy (warm packs) on the affected area eases muscle tension and decreases pain.
+Cold therapy (ice packs) should be applied early in the course of an injury to minimise inflammation and swelling.
+In contrast, heat therapy (warm packs) applied to the affected area eases muscle tension and reduces pain.

 COX-2 Inhibitors (with Caution)

-Selective COX-2 inhibitors like celecoxib have been synthesized to avoid the risk of gastrointestinal events and provide effective anti-inflammatory effects similar to NSAIDs.
+Selective COX-2 inhibitors like celecoxib have been synthesised to avoid the risk of gastrointestinal events and provide practical anti-inflammatory effects similar to NSAIDs.

 Celecoxib is best for pain management in individuals with a lower risk of cardiovascular problems.
-However, its higher dose can cause heart problems, so take it according to your doctor’s advice and recommendation.
+However, higher doses can cause heart problems, so take it as directed by your doctor.

 Opioids (with Caution)

-however, they are associated with a higher risk of addiction, dependency, and other adverse effects.
-So, you must take it under the supervision of your doctor.
+However, they are associated with a higher risk of addiction, dependency, and other adverse effects.
+So, you must take it under your doctor's supervision.

 Alternative Therapies